Kenny Jackett: Leyton Orient

 On 21 May 2021, Jackett was announced as manager of Leyton Orient.
 Jackett was relieved from his duties on 22 February 2022 immediately following a 2–0 home defeat to Bristol Rovers that left the club in 19th position.
 The club had failed to win any of their previous 11 matches, losing nine of them.

 Gillingham

-Shortly after the takeover of Gillingham by American businessman Brad Galinson in late 2022, Jackett was appointed Director of Football on 5 January 2023.
+Shortly after the takeover of Gillingham by American businessman Brad Galinson in late 2022, Jackett was appointed director of football on 5 January 2023.
+He left Gillingham in November 2024 on medical grounds.